NOVA Catholic Community

 INVEST TIME: Online Courses and Resources for Racial Justice

 Challenging Racism: We educate people about the prevalence and inequities of institutional and systemic racism, giving them knowledge and tools, they need to challenge racism where they encounter it.
-Our own, Alicia Cackley, is on the board.
+Our own, Alicia Cackley, is chair of the board.

 Sacred Ground: A Film-Based Dialogue Series on Race and Faith.
 A curriculum used by Trinity-Nova partnership.
 If interested contact Markie Harwood.